python-pillow/Pillow/docs/installation.rst

 **Packages**::

-  $ pkg install py27-pillow
+  $ pkg install py36-pillow

 .. note::

     The `Pillow FreeBSD port
     <https://www.freshports.org/graphics/py-pillow/>`_ and packages
-    are tested by the ports team with all supported FreeBSD versions and against Python 2.7 and 3.x.
+    are tested by the ports team with all supported FreeBSD versions.

 Building From Source